vmeharia/techchallengeapp/README.md

 2) Postgres server and database to be used as backend to store data.
 3) An Azure Kubernetes service to host the application inside a pod.
 4) A Kubernetes job to seed the data.
-5) A Kubernetest deployment to deploy the application.
+5) A Kubernetes deployment to deploy the application.
+6) A Kubernetes service to expose the deployment to internet.
+7) A Kubernetes horizontal pod autoscaler for autoscalling of pods based on CPU.

 ## Explanation
-First of all i really love deploying this solution it was challenging and i really learned lot of new things while building this solution and i thank servian team for giving this opportunity.
-I started with building basic infra components like rg, vnet and AKS and the later added postgres server and database.
+*I started with building basic infra components like rg, vnet and AKS and later added postgres server and database.

-While building postgres it was not allowing to build in many regions as i am using MSDN Subscription after a bit of research i was able to deploy in "eastus" Reference ***[here][msdn-restric]***.
-Once i have all the components ready i did a manual deployment using kubectl to check whether application is working with my solution, in manual deployment i use yaml file with both (updatedb -s & serve) as argument and it worked fine. but when i tried to mitigate the same with kubernetes deployment it seeded the data meaning (updatedb -s) completed but (serve) was not working.
-After researching for few hours i found about kubernetes jobs which can be use to run any job and pod will be in completed state after job is completed.
-I use kubernetes job to seed the data to postgres database, and kubernetes deployment with args (serve) for application deployment and process all user requests.
-Then i use kubernetes service to expose the deployment to internet and get the public IP to acess the applicaiton page.
+*While building postgres it was not allowing to build in many regions as I am using MSDN Subscription, after a bit of research I was able to deploy in "EAST US" region ***[here][msdn-restrict]***.

+*Once I had all the components ready I did a manual deployment using kubectl to check whether application is working with my solution or not.
+In manual deployment I use yaml file with both 'updatedb -s & serve' as argument and it worked fine.
+But when I tried to mitigate the same with kubernetes deployment, it seeded the data i.e. 'updatedb -s' completed but 'serve' was not working.

+*After researching for few hours, I found about kubernetes jobs which can be used to run any job.
+I used kubernetes job to seed the data to postgres database, and kubernetes deployment with args 'serve' for application deployment and process all user requests.

+*Then I used kubernetes service to expose the deployment to internet and get the public IP to acess the application page.

-I have included comment as and where neccessary and also try to use variable in most of the places.
+*I have included comment as and where neccessary and also tried to use variable in most of the places.
-For making the code secure and password less, when terraform is intiated it will prompt for a postgres server password and internally it will call in various location and never revel the password.
+ For making the code secure and password less, when terraform is intiated it will prompt for a postgres server password and internally it will call in various location and never reveal the password.

-I tried to make the code as simple as possible and didn't overengineered the solution.
+*I tried to make the code as simple as possible and didn't overengineered the solution.
-For resiliency and high availability i have enabled autoscalling on the pods where application are run with a metric of CPU more than 70%.
-On postgres as i am using Azure Database for PostgreSQL it high availability inbuild (ref: ***[here][postgres-azure-url]***).
-We can also try using Azure Database for PostgreSQL Flexible Server which gives more option for high availability but as it is in preview i haven't used in my solution.
+ For resiliency and high availability I have enabled autoscaling on the pods where application is running with a metric of CPU more than 70%.
+On postgres side as I am using Azure Database for PostgreSQL, high availability is already inbuilt (ref: ***[here][postgres-azure-url]***).
+We can also try using Azure Database for PostgreSQL Flexible Server which gives more option for high availability, but as it is in public preview I haven't used in my solution.

-I have attached graph.svg with a graphical representation of the solution.
+*I have attached graph.svg with a graphical representation of the solution.

 ## Technical Challenge
-The only challenge i faced while building this solution is i used to only build infra using the terraform for example in my current projects i have used terraform infra as code to build to build around 46 resources in less than 15 mins, but with this solution i was suppose to do the deployment too which we used to do manually using kubectl, helm etc. Now after deployment of this solution i am confident to intergrate kubernetes deployment in terraform code for other project.
+The only challenge I faced while building this solution was, I used to build infra using terraform for example in my current projects I have used terraform infra as code to build around 46 resources in less than 15 mins, but with this solution I was supposed to do the deployment too which we used to do manually using kubectl, helm etc. Now after deployment of this solution I am confident to intergrate kubernetes deployment in terraform code from end to end.

 [git-repo-url]: https://github.com/vmeharia/techchallengeapp
 [postgres-azure-url]: https://docs.microsoft.com/en-us/azure/postgresql/concepts-high-availability